 Fly.io uses WireGuard for private networking, providing encrypted communication between your machines globally.
 You can connect your local development environment to your Fly network securely.
 The flexibility is greater but requires more networking knowledge.

-Choose Railway When: You want simple deployment without deep infrastructure knowledge.
+Choose Railway when you want simple deployment without deep infrastructure knowledge.
 Railway's visual interface and environment management make security configuration straightforward.
 Best for teams that prioritize developer experience and don't need edge deployment or VM-level isolation.

 Best Practices